locessentials/eng401-business-english-us/unit3/week8/project-management.md

 **Explore this topic further:**
 - [Gantt Chart 101: How to Build and Use Them Effectively](https://slack.com/blog/productivity/gantt-chart-101-how-to-build-and-use-them-effectively) by Slack
-- [The Hard Side of Project Management](https://universidaduic.sharepoint.com/:v:/s/TR35-BusinessEnglishII-2026-1/EU6_s_n9dmhCsFQTiKZmvuEBNrH3B-W0RIUWPftqcf6ibA?e=7w2OmJ) by Carina Balbo - a selection of this video has been provided to students privately on Teams; please do not share this outside of our course
+- [The Hard Side of Project Management](https://universidaduic.sharepoint.com/:v:/s/TR35-BusinessEnglishII-2026-1/EU6_s_n9dmhCsFQTiKZmvuEBNrH3B-W0RIUWPftqcf6ibA?e=7w2OmJ) by Carina Balbo - a selection of this video has been provided to students privately in our shared workspace; please do not share this outside of our course

 #### Reflection Questions